 It is well-known that

-Also, the proof of Proposition~\ref{SX prop} given in \cite{SX} is still valid when the condition that $\xi(x,y)$ is square-free at $p$, namely $\xi(x,y)\not\equiv0$ (mod $p^2$), is replaced by another condition mod $p^2$, at finitely many primes $p$.
-In particular, applying this stronger version of Proposition~\ref{SX prop} to
+Further, the proof of Proposition~\ref{SX prop} given in \cite{SX} is still valid when the condition that $\xi(x,y)$ is square-free at $p$, namely $\xi(x,y)\not\equiv0$ (mod $p^2$), is replaced by another condition mod $p^2$ at finitely many primes $p$.
+Let us apply Proposition \ref{SX prop} to the form